Revolving sushi chain Choshimaru’s sushi will no longer revolve in response to 'sushi terrorism'

 -- Can’t go to conveyor belt sushi?
 Major Japanese chain will bring the conveyor belt to you!

--- Kappa Sushi rents out conveyor belt for diners to use at home© SoraNews24
+-- Kappa Sushi rents out conveyor belt for diners to use at home

 Login to comment